mxagar/multimodal_ml_service/README.md

 This repository presents the architecture of a service which addresses situations similar to the introduced and provides with a blueprint implementation:

 - The service can handle several modality inputs (image, 3D models, etc.).
-- It can run several models in the background which predict/process properties of the input data.
+- It can run several models in the background which predict/obtain properties of the input data.
 - The models can be typical machine-learning-based models (i.e., neural networks, tree-based models, etc.) or rule-based (i.e., metrics are obtained and algebraically expressed rules used to derive properties).
 - All model parameters can be trained, persisted, and used later for inference in an API.

 The [Domain-Driven Design (DDD)](https://en.wikipedia.org/wiki/Domain-driven_design) architecture patterns are used, adapted to the usual pipelines and lifecycle required by machine learning (ML) projects:

-- DDD separates the code in layers: in the core, we have the *domain* or business case-related code, which is abstracted to build *services*.
+- DDD separates the code in layers: in the core, we have the *domain* or business-case-related code, which is abstracted to build *services*.
 Additionally, we have interfaces which interact with the domain components, such as *adapters* that connect to external services, or *entrypoints* which expose our services to the users.
-In addition, by leveraging principles and techniques from the [Object-Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) paradigm, we can have a clean separation of the different modules, allowing for easier extension and maintainability.
 - Machine Learning is characterized by two main operation modes: *training* and *inference*.
-In the first, dataset samples are *preprocessed* or *transformed* and fed into an *estimator*, which is expected to predict the same output as the label; if not, the error is used to tune the *parameters or weights* of the underlying *model*.
+In the first, dataset samples are *preprocessed* or *transformed*, and fed into an *estimator*, which is expected to predict the same output as the ground truth label; if not, the error is used to tune the *parameters or weights* of the underlying *model*.
 The product of the training process are precisely those *model parameters*.
-In the second operation mode, those optimized parameters are loaded to the *estimator*; then, a new *transformed* sample fed to it should yield a correct property prediction &mdash; hopefully ;).
+In the second operation mode, those optimized parameters are loaded to the *estimator*; then, a new *transformed* sample fed to it should yield a correct property prediction &mdash; hopefully :wink:.
 Both operation modes share many components; these components can be generalized for many domain uses cases in which only the data inputs and the transformer and estimator specifications are changed.
 That's precisely how the ML pipelines are integrated into the DDD architecture in this blueprint.

+In addition, by leveraging principles and techniques from the [Object-Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) paradigm, we have a clean separation of the different modules, allowing for easier extension and maintainability.

 ![Domain-Driven Design and Machine Learning](./assets/ddd_ml.png)